<!--

 - [Consensus and Finality](/protocol/blockspace/consensus): Tempo uses Simplex BFT via Commonware for deterministic sub-second finality with Byzantine fault tolerance.

-- [Blockspace Overview](/protocol/blockspace/overview): Technical specification for Tempo block structure including header fields, payment lanes, subblocks, and system transaction ordering.
+- [Blockspace Overview](/protocol/blockspace/overview): Technical specification for Tempo block structure including header fields, payment lanes, and system transaction ordering.

 - [Payment Lane Specification](/protocol/blockspace/payment-lane-specification): Technical specification for Tempo payment lanes ensuring dedicated blockspace for payment transactions with predictable fees during congestion.